zhouzi/TheaterJS/README.md

 theater.write(600);
 ```

-Positive numbers creates a `wait` scene which makes a break/pause lasting for the amount of the argument (ms).
+Positive numbers create a `wait` scene which makes a break/pause lasting for the amount of the argument (ms).

 ### Callback